 - Setting up and customizing contact forms

-- Giving people the ability to subscribe to your mailing list (I prefer Mailchimp for this)
+- Giving people the ability to subscribe to your email list.

 - Creating an automated newsletter that converts your recent posts into an email for your subscribers